glentner/resource-monitor/README.rst

 Documentation
 -------------
-The command line interface is self-documenting with the ``--help`` options.
+The command line interface is self-documenting with ``--help``.
 You can access additional information and usage examples online at `resource-monitor.readthedocs.io <https://resource-monitor.readthedocs.io>`_